cx-cloud-101/speedtest-workshop/azure/events-events.md

 Events!
 Events!
 Events!
 =======================
-_We've managed to POSt TestResults to Azure, but what should we do with them?
+_We've managed to POST TestResults to Azure, but what should we do with them?
 In this section we'll publish them to Azure Event Hub._

 ### Why not just dump the TestResults in a Database?
 Although this might be a more suitable solution for a simple speedtest application, using a data streaming component like Event Hub enables several applications read the data received by SpeedTestApi, without having to share a database, or be dependent on routes in SpeedTestApi.
 Simply put, we make the TestResults available to many different applications, without a lot of dependencies on what SpeedTestApi looks like.